Mario-Youchia/Schrodinger-Equation-for-the-Hydrogen-Atom/README.md

 ## Main Features

 * Derivation of the time-independent Schrödinger equation for the hydrogen atom
-* Separation of variables in spherical coordinates
-* Angular solution using associated Legendre functions and spherical harmonics
-* Radial solution leading to quantized hydrogen energy levels
 * MATLAB visualization of selected spherical harmonics
 * MATLAB visualization of hydrogen energy levels
 * Individual probability-density and orbital-surface output images
-* Final academic report documenting the derivation, results, and references

 ## Technical Overview